-allow it to describe itself.
-Here is the unabridged article
+it to describe itself.
+Here is the unabridged article just as it

-in the world, which was mentioned some time ago in the Gazette (see
+the world, which was mentioned some time ago in the Gazette (see

 photo at left), was brought to the city yesterday by G.E.
 Kinkaid,

 the explorer who found the great underground citadel of the Grand

 Canyon during a trip from Green River, Wyoming, down the Colorado,

-in a wooden boat, to Yuma, several months
+in a wooden boat, to Yuma, several months ago.

 According to the story related to the Gazette by Mr. Kinkaid,